On power subgroups of mapping class groups: Subgroups of mapping class groups generated by powers of Dehn twists

-Conjecture \ref{artin} has an obvious reformulation for the subgroups $B_n[D]$ of $B_n$ due to Jacques Tits, and more generally, for subgroups generated by powers of the standard generators in Artin groups.
-The later conjecture was settled in full generality by Crisp and Paris \cite{CP}.
-Our approach to Theorem \ref{main} consists in refining the methods of \cite{CP} in order to be applied to the mapping class group situation.
+\begin{rem} \begin{enumerate} \item There is an analogue of the Conjecture \ref{artin} for the punctured disk $\Sigma_{0,1}^n$, where we replace powers of Dehn twists by powers of half-twists (i.e. braids).
+Notice that $N(B_n\{2D\})$ is a subgroup of $M_{0,1}^n[D]$. \item J.Tits conjectured that $B_n\{D\}$ and more generally the subgroups generated by powers of the standard generators in Artin groups are right angled Artin groups.
+The later conjecture was settled in full generality by Crisp and Paris \cite{CP}. \item It seems unknown whether the analogue of the Conjecture \ref{artin} for $N(B_n\{D\})$ holds for $D\geq 3$.
+Notice that for $D=2$ there exist nontrivial relations among squares of band generators (which are Dehn twists) according to \cite{Lo}. \end{enumerate} \end{rem}